Nissan EXA: Nissan Pulsar EXA (N12; 1982–1986)

 When first introduced to the Japanese market in April 1982, the Pulsar EXA received two versions of the E15 engine, either carburetted or fuel injected.
 In May 1983 the turbocharged E15ET engine was introduced, producing 115 PS at 5600 rpm.
 The same spec was used on cars exported to Singapore, where the top speed was listed as 185 km/h with a 0-100 km/h acceleration time of 8.8 seconds.
 At this time, a door mirror became standard on the EXA rather than the traditional fender-mounted unit.
 Fender-mounted mirrors had been required by law until March 1983 and the Pulsar EXA was the first Japanese car to be equipped with door-mounted mirrors in the domestic market.

-The Pulsar EXA convertible was a limited edition model released to commemorate the 15th anniversary of the Nissan Cherry Japanese dealership chain, through which the Nissan Pulsar was marketed in Japan.
+The Pulsar EXA convertible was a limited-edition model released to commemorate the 15th anniversary of the Nissan Cherry Japanese dealership chain, through which the Nissan Pulsar was marketed in Japan.
 It was launched in May 1985, and just 100 vehicles were made available for the whole of Japan.
 This version sports numerous special accessories, including a soft top made from a special insulating material to keep out the rain and heat, and a rear window made from organic glass to ensure high visibility.

 Export markets

 In North America, where it arrived for model year 1983, it received the carburetted, naturally aspirated E16S engine as also fitted to the Sentra.
 Not exactly a sporting proposition, the long-stroke E16S produces 69 hp at 5,200 rpm and was unwilling and noisy in the upper powerband.
-A fuel injected turbocharged E15ET engine was added later to give the car more sporting credentials.
-Transmission options were a 5-speed manual or a three-speed automatic (not available to the turbo).
+A fuel injected turbocharged E15ET engine was added later to give the car more sporting credentials; the turbo engine produces 100 hp at 5,600 rpm.
+Transmission options were a 5-speed manual or a three-speed automatic, both of them available with either engine.

 In September 1983, Nissan Australia released the two-door Pulsar EXA coupé with the 1.5-liter turbocharged engine.
 This model develops 77 kW at 6500 rpm.

 In South Africa, this model was sold as the Langley EXA, as the sedan version of the Pulsar went by that name.
 The Langley EXA was available with the 1.5-litre engine in South Africa as elsewhere, either turbocharged or naturally aspirated.